Britain faces long road to post-Brexit trade deals

 "Are we going to see cohorts of Australians, Canadians, Japanese walking in to Whitehall to carry on our international trade negotiations for us?
 Of course we're not," former UK government trade negotiator Michael Johnson told Reuters.

 "With the prospects so uncertain I don't see many other administrations being prepared to second people.
-So we'd better train up, you'd better have some pretty intensive crash training programmes for indigenous Britons."
+So we'd better train up, you'd better have some pretty intensive crash training programs for indigenous Britons."

 Keen to secure its first post-Brexit trade deal, Britain will be negotiating from a position of relative weakness, say trade experts.